goldenratio1618/genedrive/readme.md

 ### Simulation Parameters
 The gene-drive payoff matrix contains three parameters: the mutant homozygote fitness a, the wild-type fitness FB, and the gene-drive probability p.
-The first two parameters can be changed with the <code>-a</code> and <code>-fb</code> flags; we are currently working on implementing the ability to change p as well.
-Default values are a=1 and FB=2.
+They can be changed with the <code>-a</code>, <code>-fb</code>, and <code>-p</code> flags, respectively.
+Default values are a=1, FB=2, and p=1.

 The default replacement policy is to use the graph replacement probability distribution (that is, select a neighbor of the individual chosen to reproduce).
 However, this can be changed to the random replacement distribution (that is, the replaced individual is chosen at random out of the entire graph) by specifying the <code>-rp</code> argument.